PreciseSlice/palette-picker/readme.md

 ### Lock a Color

-Click on a color swatch to toggle lock.
+Click on a color swatch to toggle the lock.

 ![lock](https://media.giphy.com/media/uUlVBl1qr5YyUWh1oZ/giphy.gif)